Molunerfinn/hexo-theme-melody-doc/docs/additional-package-support.md

     - urlPattern: /* # If you need to load CDN resources, please configure this option.
 If not, you can configure it.
       handler: cacheFirst
       options:
-        origin: your_websie_url # can be replaced with your url
+        origin: your_website_url # can be replaced with your url
 ```
 For more details, please see the official documentation for [hexo-offline](https://github.com/JLHwung/hexo-offline)